Myozyme (Alglucosidase Alfa-Rch)

 Drug Interactions

-Some medications may interfere with Myozyme and affect how it works.
+Some medications may interact with Myozyme and affect its efficacy.

 Alcohol & Driving

-Be cautious about activities that require alertness until you know how Myozyme affects you.
+Be cautious when driving or operating machinery until you know how Myozyme affects you.

 Alcohol